 I was listening to Huey Lewis in my garage recently and started singing to myself, I Want a New Goal.

-See, I often write about issues of trade secrets law that come up in new cases or that I find interesting, but I got to thinking that people who don’t regularly deal with trade secrets litigation might just want to know the basics.
+See, I often write about issues of trade secrets law that come up in new cases, but I got to thinking that people who don’t regularly deal with trade secrets litigation might just want to know the basics.
 So, I made an ambitious goal for myself: write a memo that talks, right down to earth, in language everyone can easily understand, about the basics of trade secrets law.

 After accomplishing this goal, I wondered if anyone would really care about my memo.
 But then the drumbeat started.
 I kept seeing tweets about “Release the Memo,” and then even the President weighed in.